 20. What if I have received unemployment benefits during the same months I qualify for OPSRP disability benefits?

-Please note that while receiving unemployment benefits you must certify weekly that you are physically and mentally able to work, available for work and actively seeking work.
-If this is the case, this may affect your eligibility for continuing disability retirement benefits, which requires that a member be totally disabled and unable to perform any work for which you are qualified.
+Please note that while receiving unemployment benefits, you must certify weekly that you are physically and mentally able to work, available for work and actively seeking work.
+If this is the case, this may affect your eligibility for continuing disability benefits, which requires that a member be totally disabled and unable to perform any work for which you are qualified.

 21. If I am approved for the OPSRP Disability Program, can I request a distribution of my IAP account?